 What is tenants liability insurance?

 As a tenant, you are responsible for your landlord’s fixtures and fittings within the property.
 This is usually for the duration of the tenancy agreement.
 Normally, if you damage an item then you would expect to lose some or all of your deposit.
 An example of this could be if you accidentally cracked a wash basin.
 This is the type of event where tenants liability insurance will step in to cover you.
-In the event that you accidentally damage your landlord’s property, you have the policy to claim against.
+If you accidentally damage your landlord’s property, you have the policy to claim against.
 This will be up to the value of the cover you have selected.

 What benefit does it offer you as a tenant?